Article - 4 minute read

 Annual Wellness Exams

+Cat blood tests are a routine part of veterinary care for cats of all ages.
 Healthy cats benefit from yearly blood work starting at age 7-8.
 These baseline values become personal reference points.
+Blood tests for cats help establish baselines and detect early changes in health.
 When future tests show changes, your veterinarian compares against historical values rather than just population-based ranges.
+Blood tests can also screen for congenital abnormalities during a cat’s first exam, helping to identify hidden birth defects or conditions early.

 Pre-Surgical Assessment